verronpro/verron.pro/.junie/guidelines.md

 - `_includes/home/hero.html`: top landing hero with CTA. `_includes/home/cards.html`: 3 services cards.
 - `_includes/footer/custom.html`: site footer with quick links and social.

-Header include: `_includes/header/cta.html` provides a sticky header with simple nav and a persistent “Hire me” CTA.
-Include it at the top of pages if the theme layout doesn’t already render a header, or when you want this variant.

 Structured data: `_includes/head/structured-data.html` injects JSON‑LD (`WebSite` for general pages, `BlogPosting` for posts).
 It is included from `_includes/head/favicon.html` so it is available across the site.